This is a terrible cover letter.

 Don't apologize for the lack of skills

-Don't focus on education
+Don't focus on your educational background

 Tell a story

-Write different cover letters for different vacancies
+Write different versions of your cover letter for different vacancies

-Add a title
+Include a title

 Explore the company